fdcoull/set08103_assessment/use-cases/use-case-6.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 6 Employees details are provided to HR advisor so promotion can take place

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to view and employee's details so that the employee's promotion request can be supported.
+As an HR advisor I want to view employee's details so that the employee's promotion request can be supported.
 ### Scope

 Company.